Vyral/base-template/_posts/2019-11-01-a-november-update-on-the-louisville-market-and-my-european-adventure.md

 8:29 - A few closing words from Stonehenge

 We hope you enjoyed this message.
-As always, if you have any questions about real estate or would like more information about anything we shared today, feel free to give me or my team a call or send us an email.
+As always, if you have any questions about real estate or would like more information concerning anything we shared today, feel free to give me or my team a call or send us an email.
 We look forward to hearing from you soon.